Hamburg Rules: History

+Contents

+The Rules apply when goods are being shipped to or from a port in a Contracting State, or when carriage-related documentation has been issued within a Contracting State, and their application covers the time goods are situated in port before shipping and in port after discharge from the ship, as well as the period of actual carriage.
+The duties ascribed to a "carrier", an "actual carrier", a "shipper" and a "consignee" are defined by the rules.

 Relation with other conventions

 Article 31 of the Hamburg Convention covers its entry into force, coupled to denunciation of other Rules.
 Within five years after entry into force of the Hamburg Rules, ratifying states must denounce earlier conventions, specifically the Hague and Hague-Visby Rules.

 A long-standing aim has been to have a uniform set of rules to govern carriage of goods, but there are now five different sets: Hague, Hague-Visby, Hague-Visby/SDR, Hamburg and Rotterdam.
 (The Rotterdam Rules are not yet in force).

 Ratifications

-As of March 2021, the convention had been ratified by 35 countries:
+As of July 2025, the convention had been ratified by 36 States: